-The sex crime defense attorneys with Phillips & Associates have built a reputation for aggressive and thorough criminal defense, gaining favorable outcomes for their clients accused of sex crimes in Oklahoma.
+The defense attorneys with Phillips & Associates have built a reputation for aggressive and thorough criminal defense, gaining favorable outcomes for their clients accused of a variety of sex related charges in Oklahoma.

 We understand that any number of circumstances may lead to an accusation or criminal charge, and not all of those allegations truly reflect the facts of the situation.